Niroshakck4/Smart-CCTV-Camera-for-Privent-Unotherized-Access/README.md

-# Smart CCTV Camera for Privent Unotherized Access
+# Smart CCTV Camera for Prevent Untheorized Access

+my project is to implement CCTV camara using python.it is design to built in inside the data center to isolate various kind of authorized peoples to done their day day actives on exact what they wont to be. any other access of inside data center unit  will be avoided implementing this project.